-- · English Language

-- Mathematics

-- Physics, Chemistry and Biology (known as Separate Science) or
+- English Language - Mathematics - Physics, Chemistry and Biology (known as Separate Science 3 GCSEs) or - Trilogy Science (a combined GCSE Award 2 GCSEs) - A language, e.g., French, Spanish or Polish - History or Geography

-- Combined Science (known as Trilogy Science)

-- A language, e.g., French, Polish

-- History or Geography

-The Government believes that students who wish to attend a Russell Group University (the 24 elite Universities in the UK) need these subjects at GCSE level.
-The government's ambition was to see 75% of pupils studying the EBacc subject combination at GCSE by 2022, and 90% by 2025.
-This means that we must adapt our Key Stage 4 curriculum offer to meet this, or at least work towards meeting it where appropriate.
+The EBacc is particularly important for students who wish to attend a Russell Group University (the 24 elite Universities in the UK) who need these subjects at GCSE level.
+The Government set an ambition to see more students studying the EBacc subject combination at GCSE.
+We have adapted our curriculum offer to provide the best stepping stone for keeping students' post-16 options open to future study and future careers.